Vengrath97/Sons-of-Azalin/Sons of Azalin.md

 ::
 {{note
 ##### Tips:
 * Create encounters based not on brute force, but the precise knowledge of all of the player character weaknesses.
-Exploit them as ruthlessly as possible.
+Exploit them ruthlessly.
 * Never attack without the full picture.
 Don't trust anyone but yourself.
 * Stalk your pray.
 They cannot fight, what they cannot see.
 }}